Deciphering the explosion mechanism of Type Ia SNe using their remnants II: a deep dive into double detonations with SNR 0509-67.5: Introduction

-In addition to spectral classification, \cite{Badenes+2008ApJ} also show that 1D delayed detonation (DDT) explosion of near-$\mathrm{M_{ch}}$ WDs are a good match for 0509.
 On the other hand, \cite{Seitenzahl+2019PhRvL} argue in favor of a sub-$\mathrm{M_{ch}}$ WD explosion.
 They obtain high-resolution optical observations that reveal highly ionized Fe clumps in 0509.
 Using detailed time-dependent ionization balance calculations based on analytic SNR models \citep{Truelove+1999ApJS}, they find that the dynamics and strongly ionized state of the Fe clumps make 0509 most consistent with a 1$M_{\odot}$ WD explosion, although a near-$\mathrm{M_{ch}}$ WD explosion with unburnt He in the ejecta cannot be ruled out.
 They also favor a large explosion energy ($\approx 1.5\times10^{51}\mathrm{erg}$) and note that this energy is available via detonation of a WD with a $0.85M_{\odot}$ carbon-oxygen (CO) core and a $0.15M_{\odot}$ helium (He) shell.
 Recent optical tomography of 0509 from the deep MUSE(Multi Unit Spectroscopic Explorer) data revealed a double shell [Ca \textsc{xv}] and a single shell [S \textsc{xii}] morphology in the ejecta \citep{Das+2025NatAs}.
 Their study suggested that this signature can be expected from the double detonation of a CO WD with $\sim 1 M_\odot$ core and a helium shell of $\sim 0.03 M_\odot$.